perfdog/perfdog-service-demo-v2/readme.md

 python cmds.py killserver
 ```

-> If you need to test a Windows application later, execute the above command in a terminal started in administrator mode.
+> If you need to test a Windows or Xbox application later, execute the above command in a terminal started in administrator mode.

 5. Configure test parameters
 + Mobile device performance testing